Abhi7410/TreeSearchLibraryDSA_MINI_Project/Team_36_Submission,zipfile/ReadMes/README_Amey_Vivek_Karthick.md

 <h1>Documentation</h1>

-//amey's part
+<h2>Main.c, Description and documentation</h2>

 We start off in the main function by declaring a var num_nodes, for number of nodes.
-We ask for input from the user and initialise num_nodes with that value.
+We ask for input from the user and initialise num_nodes with that value.<br>

 We then declare a var ParentArr of type struct PtrNode,which is an array of num_nodes cells .
-We allocate it sufficient memory so we can store the values.
+We allocate it sufficient memory so we can store the values.<br>

-Using a for loop,we first initialise it to NULL for all cells of the array.
+Using a for loop,we first initialise it to NULL for all cells of the array.<br>

-We now use the Initialise_Tree function to initialise the tree,making nodes one after another based on the input.
+We now use the Initialise_Tree function to initialise the tree,making nodes one after another based on the input.<br>

 We declare a var P of type struct PtrHeap and we initialise it using the Initialise_Heap function.
-We then give it as a pointer to P.
+We then give it as a pointer to P.<br>

-We then declare a var search_method of type char,which we take as input string to check the traversal.
+We then declare a var search_method of type char,which we take as input string to check the traversal.<br>

-We declare and initialise a global array for storing various parameters.
+We declare and initialise a global array for storing various parameters.<br>

 We declare an int seentime and initialise it to 0.
 We will use this to determine the number of times a node is traversed.
 We assign the value of int seentime to the pointer of the seen_time of struct ParentArr[0].
-We then increment it.
+We then increment it.<br>

-We use HeapInsert function which inserts new nodes to the heap and then balancing the heap after each entry.
+We use HeapInsert function which inserts new nodes to the heap and then balancing the heap after each entry. <br>

-Next,a for loop is used to initialise sumdepth of array for all elements.
+Next,a for loop is used to initialise sumdepth of array for all elements.<br>

-We declare and initialise an int j = 1.
+We declare and initialise an int j = 1.<br>

 Using a while loop, with condition of function IsEmpty(P) not being 0.
 We do a bunch of assigning operations for array[j] and increment j.
-The loop doesnt end there.
+The loop doesnt end there.<br>

 Within the loop , we declare and initialise an int i = 0.
 We use a second while loop with the condition of int i being less than ParentArr[value - 1]->num_children.
-We /////////////Help here///////
+We now create a new tree entry and initialise it, while setting a new seentime.
+This continues till there are exisiting children in the current Node of the tree. <br>

-The aforementioned outer and inner loops end.
+The aforementioned outer and inner loops end.<br>

-As good programmers, we deallocate the memory allocated to Heap array,the Heap itself and to the parent array using the free() function.
+As good programmers, we deallocate the memory allocated to Heap array,the Heap itself and to the parent array using the free() function.<br>

+<h2>Treesl.c Description and Documention</h2>

+(Refer to Comments and Abhisheks Readme.)